Sagnik2612/AdventureWorks_Internet_Sales_Analysis_2023-2024/README.md

 The AdventureWorksDW2019 database is a **sample enterprise-level data warehouse** provided by Microsoft.
 It mimics a real-world global manufacturing company’s operations, including **product sales, customer behavior, and budget data.**

 For this project, we focused on:

--`Fact_Internet_Sales`: contains actual sales transactions over time
+- `Fact_Internet_Sales`: contains actual sales transactions over time

--`Dim_Product`: product-level details (category, subcategory, color, size)
+- `Dim_Product`: product-level details (category, subcategory, color, size)

--`Dim_Customer`: customer demographics and geography
+- `Dim_Customer`: customer demographics and geography

--`Dim_Calendar`: time dimension used for sales and budgeting analysis
+- `Dim_Calendar`: time dimension used for sales and budgeting analysis

 Further, the company's Budget for the years 2023-2024 is provided in the excel file `Fact_Budget_1`.